Colonel (U.S. honorary title): Notable uses

 There are over 1,000 businesses in the United States that use or have used the term "colonel" as part of their corporate name.

 "The Colonel" is also often a shorthand reference to restaurateur Colonel Harland David Sanders, the founder of the Kentucky Fried Chicken ("KFC") chain of franchised restaurants, whom Ruby Laffoon, Governor of the Commonwealth of Kentucky, commissioned a Kentucky colonel in 1935.
-There are well over 300 major celebrities that have been recognized with colonelcy, many of them never use the title.
+There are well over 300 major celebrities that have been recognized with colonelcy; many of them never use the title.

-Another famous "colonel" was Colonel Thomas Parker, Elvis Presley's manager, who received his title from Governor Jimmie Davis of Louisiana as a reward for Parker's help in Davis's political campaign to be elected governor.
+Another famous "colonel" was Colonel Tom Parker, Elvis Presley's manager, who received his title from Governor Jimmie Davis of Louisiana as a reward for Parker's help in Davis's political campaign to be elected governor.

 Col. Edward Mandell House was an American diplomat, and an advisor to President Woodrow Wilson.
 He was known by the nickname "Colonel House", although he had performed no military service as a Texas Colonel.
 He was a highly influential back-stage politician in Texas before becoming a key supporter of the presidential bid of Wilson in 1912.

-Many other prominent people in the South used the title going all the way back to before the American Revolutionary War, the title was used frequently in all of the thirteen colonies.
+Many other prominent people in the South used the title dating back to before the American Revolutionary War, the title was used frequently in all of the Thirteen Colonies.

+In 1857 a visitor from Manchester, England, traveling through the United States, wrote in a letter home, "By the bye, I forgot to tell you that by Western and Kentucky law I am a Colonel, because I have killed a rattlesnake."